sophiekoonin/localghost/src/blog/podcasts/twenty-thousand-hertz.md

 date: 2023-12-24
 image: podcasts/twenty-thousand-hertz.jpeg
 alt: "The cover image for Twenty Thousand Hertz, a purple background with rings of pink and blue and the words Twenty Thousand Hertz in the middle"
+excerptText: "Why do all film trailers sound the same?
+Who wrote the Windows startup sound?
+Where did Simlish come from?
+All answered in this excellent podcast."
 ---

 Everything you've ever wanted to know about sound, and things you didn't know you wanted to know but are glad you learned, such as: